Yashkalra12/Yashkalra12/README.md

 <h2 align="left">Hello, I'm Yash Kalra - a Computer Science pre-final year student with expertise in MERN Stack, Data Structures, and Marketing.

-Currently pursuing my degree at Chitkara University, I've not only excelled academically with a 9.5 CGPA but also participated in over 5 hackathons, showcasing my skills in emerging technologies.

-As a student ambassador, I led a team during the Blue Marble Cultural immersion tour hosted by Deakin University Australia, winning the best storytelling award for my creative video representation.

-Bringing to the table a blend of technical prowess, marketing skills, and a global perspective, I'm eager to collaborate on projects that align with my passion for technology and innovation.

 Looking forward to connecting and exploring potential collaborations.
 Feel free to reach out at yashkalra2013@gmail.com.</h2>